henriqueyda/Autonomous-Vehicle-GTA-V/control_interface/README.md

 **Starting Mod**
 - Get into a car inside game
 - Press F4 to execute program
-- The text "ligando" will appear on screen
+- The text "Starting" will appear on screen
 - Press key NUM_9 to check speed values in real time
-- The text "Comunicar ativado" will appear on screen
+- The text "Speed values recording enabled" will appear on screen

 **Control Interface Execution**
 - Each key execute the described function